NavyaZaveri/jumpDB/index.md

 Th design philosophy is essentially a simplified version of levelDB.

-Every write is initially inserted into an in-memory data structure (typically called "memtable) -- in this case,  red-black tree.
+Every write is initially inserted into an in-memory data structure (typically called "memtable") -- in this case,  red-black tree.

 When the memtable's size exceeds a certain threshold, all entries are written out into a segment file.